 The Counselling Landscape Has Changed Much

-There are many reasons for anyone wanting a career change to consider becoming a professional counsellor, but one of the most compelling is the variety that now exists compared to how things were a little as 30-40 years ago.
-Where once only married, heterosexual couples would go for this kind of therapy; there’s now much more diversity involved.
+There are many reasons for anyone wanting a career change to consider becoming a professional counsellor.
+Still, one of the most compelling is the variety that now exists compared to how things were as little as 30-40 years ago.
+Where once only married, heterosexual couples would go for this kind of therapy, there's now much more diversity involved.

-The LGBTQ community now enjoys the full rights they deserve in who they marry, which has greatly increased the number of those looking for marriage counselling.
+The LGBTQ community now enjoys the full rights they deserve in who they marry, greatly increasing the number of those seeking marriage counselling.
 What’s more, the single traditional relationship dynamic has now been replaced by many, making it an incredibly interesting field.

-Enjoy a New Career With Counselling Courses From OCA
+Enjoy A New Career With Counselling Courses From Online Courses Australia

 So, as we can see, marriage counselling works, and it’s more effective now than it used to be.
-The societal changes that have occurred over the last few generations have led to the counselling field being more diverse and interesting than ever and the good news is that counselling courses like our Introduction To Relationship Counselling Certificate represent the key to anyone wanting to join the profession.
+Societal changes over the last few generations have made the counselling field more diverse and interesting than ever.
+The good news is that counselling courses like our entry-level, Micro-Credential, Introduction To Relationship Counselling course represent the key to anyone wanting to join the profession.

-Alternatively, if you would prefer to chat with us before enrolling on one of our counselling courses or any of the training we provide covering 20+ sectors, simply give us a call on 1300 611 404.
+Alternatively, if you would prefer to chat with us before enrolling on one of our counselling courses or any training we provide covering 20+ sectors, simply call us at 1300 611 404.
 Our advisors are ready and waiting to give you the answers you need.